GeorgePimpleton/Win32-games/revised-code-WinAPI/Chapter 03/Trippy (mod 2)/README.md

 0. original CD game files written in 2003.
 1. minimum revisions needed to work with modern Windows© compilers.
-2. updated with menus/About... dialog, fully modern WinAPI compliance and using smart pointers
+2. **updated with menus/About... dialog, fully modern WinAPI compliance and using smart pointers.** *<----- this example*

-Personally I like Blizzard, trying to update 2004's exmaple is a lot of hard work when using the RTK header.

 ### Notes